 - Volunteer opportunities - Volunteer around the local community and be up for the chance to win the President's Volunteer Award.

 Over 9,300 full-time and 700 part-time students are enrolled at the University.
 The Study Abroad Office staff will be your guides from the time you enter until the time you depart.
 The University operates on a semester, modular system.
 You will register for five modules (courses) per semester, with each module being 3 credits (a total of 15 credits).
-The academic calendar is also similar to the U.S. system with an autumn and spring semester during which you can choose and combine modules from all six colleges: business, education, humanities, engineering, informatics and electronics, and science.
+As a study abroad student you have access to Limerick University's full course catalog, from which you can choose and combine modules from all six colleges: business, education, humanities, engineering, information technology and electronics, and science.
 Additionally, the Valpo Cultural Diversity requirement and Christ College seminar credit is automatically fulfilled by participating in this program.
 Click this link to find the full Limerick University Course Catalog.

 All student should consult with their academic advisor regarding course planning.
 Any course equivalencies must be approved by the corresponding Valpo department head (i.e. History Department will need to approve any history course taken abroad in order to transfer credit back to Valpo).

 The on-campus staff will assist you through the orientation and for the rest of your time in Ireland.
 Take a campus tour, get acclimated to life on campus, and take a trip to the city of Limerick.
-Learn about public transportation in Ireland and learn how to get involved with on-campus organizations.
+You will learn about public transportation in Ireland and learn how to get involved with on-campus organizations upon arrival.

 Live nearby the Student Center Complex and enjoy all of the amenities available including: a laundry room, a health clinic, grocery store, book store, and more!